lmas/lmas.github.io/src/blog/2022/boids/index.md

 ---
 title: Introducing an aquatic simulation of Boids
-date: 2022-08-19
+date: 2022-08-21
+toc: true
 banner: banner.jpg
 banner-alt: School of Koi
 banner-author: David Dvořáček
 banner-source: https://unsplash.com/photos/tQk3y00flv4
 ---

-So here's a fun project I recently did.
-A Boids simulation.

-![school of clownfish]
+While I was having a summer vacation,
+I wanted to do a short and simple weekend project trying to simulate a school of fish floating around on the screen.
+I also wanted to focus on making it look good and smooth, as a way for me to release some sort of artistic creativity during those sunny days.

+So what's the simplest way to simulate life-like fish?
+With Boids of course.

 > Boids is an artificial life program, developed by [Craig Reynolds] in 1986,
 > which simulates the flocking behaviour of birds.
 > - [Wikipedia]

-Using three simple rules one is able to simulate emergent flocking behaviour, in a life like way.
+Using the three simple rules that Mr. Reynolds defined initially, one is able to simulate the emergent flocking behaviour of animals.
+Never mind it was originally used to simulate flocks of birds, it looks equally great when applied to schools of fish.

-The three rules are:
+Now then, the three rules are:

 ![boid rules]